-Tracey Ann Wood, Ryan Wichert, Robert Blackwood DIRECTED BY
+Tracey Ann Wood, Ryan Wichert, Robert Blackwood

 The first feature film from U.K.-based filmmaker Brian Barnes, The Redeeming will have its world premiere on January 28th, 2018 at the Horror-on-Sea Film Festival before rolling out on VOD in 12 countries the very next day.